18F/joining-18f/pages/interview-process.md

 ### Phone screen

-Apply by emailing your resume to [join18f@gsa.gov](mailto:join18f@gsa.gov).
+Apply to 18F by emailing your resume to [join18f@gsa.gov](mailto:join18f@gsa.gov).
 Within three weeks our team will review your resume, and if you seem like a good fit, we'll reach out to schedule a 30-minute phone call.
 Plan to talk about your skills and experience, what you're passionate about, and the work we do here.

 ### In-person (or videochat) interviews